maksimkunaev/gpt-text-gen-server/README.md

 # GPT-4all Node Server

-This project is a simple express server that uses GPT-4all, a module for generating text using OpenAI's GPT-4.
+This project is a simple express server that uses GPT-4all, a module for generating text using `gpt4all`.
 The project is containerized with Docker.

 ## Requirements